trilitech/tezos-developer-docs/docs/architecture/rpc.md

 ---

 The Tezos RPC (Remote Procedure Call) protocol is a specification for a REST API that clients use to interact with Tezos nodes and nodes use to communicate with each other.
-Clients use this protocol to submit transactions and get information about the state of the blockchain, such as account balances and contract storage
+Clients use this protocol to submit transactions and get information about the state of the blockchain, such as account balances and contract storage.
 Tezos nodes act as servers and accept HTTP requests from clients and other nodes via this protocol.

 Tezos RPC uses JSON to send and receive data, but it does not adhere to the JSON-RPC specification.